 I'm always interested in projects which bring together different disciplines, particularly those linking health professionals to historians.
-I'm currently a member of the steering group of the AHRC-funded network on 'Risk in childbirth', linking midwives, obstetricians and historians of different periods to explore how risk has been assessed and understood over time.
+I was a member of the steering group of the AHRC-funded network on 'Risk in childbirth', linking midwives, obstetricians and historians of different periods to explore how risk has been assessed and understood over time.
 In 2012 I co-organised a conference bringing together people from many subject backgrounds, including midwives, to discuss narrative and birthing.
 I have published on the history of pain, drawing on comparative studies of modern sufferers from chronic pain, which led to invitations to speak at a local hospice.
 For the impact of classical studies on improving the understanding of patients’ needs, see my short film on the healing power of Greek and Roman tales and my 2014 piece in The Lancet.
 I wrote a piece on Agnodice, the 'first midwife', for the February 2015 issue of The Practising Midwife and have since written several other 'Last Word' features for this journal.

 Podcast of 'In Our Time' episode on Galen, with Caroline Petit and Vivian Nutton, October 2013.

 On ancient medicine, and ‘Gladiator’, April 2012:

 (NB full content not available if accessed on an iPad).